openeuropa/oe_showcase/README.md

 Basic installation profile, all it does is:

 1. Enable the bare minimum amount of core modules.
-2. Setup `seven` as administrative theme and [`bartik`][1] as front-end theme.
+2. Setup `seven` as administrative theme.

 ## Rationale

-Opting for a minimalistic installation profile will make it easier to deal with a fully distributed approach: the installation profile is seen as an empty shell that will never pose any compatibility issue to any of the site's modules and themes.
-Most importantly this will allow modules and themes maintainers to properly version their work semantically.

-This profile will also be used to build a basic site using the multiple components of OpenEuropa.
+This profile is aimed to provide developers with a series of examples on how the openeuropa library features are built and configured.
+Exposing that features, the building of new sites will be easy to get the necessary components to achieve every site's goals.

 ## Installation

-The recommended way of installing the OpenEuropa Profile is via a [Composer-based workflow][2].
+The recommended way of installing the OpenEuropa Profile is via a [Composer-based workflow][1].

 In the root of the project, run